sophiagavrila/project-2/README.md

 When you're presenting, you're welcome to provide a brief slideshow demonstrating the technologies involved in the app, it's features, and the Agile Development Process you undewent to develop it.

 ## Required Technologies for RESTful Wep Application
+- Spring MVC
-- Spring Boot (With Spring Data and Spring Web)
+- Spring ORM
 - JavaScript, HTML, CSS (or React)
 - Consume a RESTful API
 - Amazon RDS